guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 ```shell
 docker run --rm -it --user raziel image:v1.0.1
 ```

+docker container have a minimal default set of capabilities. but container's capabilities can be changed with the `docker run` command.

+create a container that creates a file and changes its ownership

+`docker run --entrypoint sh --rm alpine -c 'touch .tmp/file && chown 1001:1001 /tmp/file && echi "Fiel permission changed" ' `

+disable the capability from the container

+`docker run --entrypoint sh --cap-drop --rm alpine -c 'touch .tmp/file && chown 1001:1001 /tmp/file && echi "Fiel permission changed" ' `

+`--cap-drop` --> informs docker to remove a capability from a container

+The capability that allows to change file ownership is called `CAP_CHOWN`.

+To add a capability: `--cap-add`

+container can be assigned with multiple capabilities

+`docker run --entrypoint sh --cap-add CHOWN --cap-add CAP_LEASE --rm alpine -c 'touch .tmp/file && chown 1001:1001 /tmp/file && echi "Fiel permission changed"' `

+to inform docker to add or remove all capabilities for a container. `cap-add` takes prececdence over `cap-drop`. use cap-drop all and then add capabilities back with cap-add

+`docker run --entrypoint sh --cap-add CHOWN --cap-drop ALL --rm alpine -c 'touch .tmp/file && chown 1001:1001 /tmp/file && echi "Fiel permission changed"' `

+to give contaier direct access to specied devices on the system:

+`docker run --device` mostly useful if a container needs to use USB devices or GPU cards without granting it a full suite of other privileges.

+`--privileged` this flag tell docker to treat a container as if it's a ral process in teh system

 ###### <span style="color:#98971a">Image</span>

 A Docker image is a read-only template/blueprint with instructions for creating Docker container.
 Multiple containers can be created based on the same image.